 What’s less exciting is the work that goes into managing billing and invoicing, issuing refunds, dealing with payments, and more–especially if you choose to do it all manually.
 By implementing a recurring billing platform, however, you can sidestep many issues that would crop up with a piecemeal approach.

-Automated billing software automates the routine aspects of the billing process, removing the need for time-consuming, manual intervention.
+Recurring billing platforms offer automated billing software to streamline the routine aspects of the billing process, removing the need for time-consuming, manual intervention and helping you:

-While automatic recurring billing makes sense for a lot of companies, here are some signs that your company could benefit from it.
+While automatic recurring billing makes sense for many companies, here are some signs that your company could benefit from it.

 It’s hard enough to figure out how to start a subscription business.
 If you attempt to do it without automated billing management, you’ll likely find yourself way in over your head.
 Those early days are better spent focusing on high-level strategic considerations rather than chasing down late payments.

 Scentbird’s build versus buy story is the perfect example.
 A U.S.-based subscription service for perfumes and colognes, they needed to optimize their payment processing times and considered building their own solution.

 Quickly, they realized the financial and technical investment would be more than they could handle.
 After a thorough vetting of options and deep analyses, they realized that building their own solution was out of the cards and discovered that Recurly was their best choice.

 As mentioned earlier, a piecemeal approach is an alternative to a subscription billing platform.
 What does this look like?
 Your teams will handle billing with spreadsheets.
 Potentially a lot of spreadsheets.